mathewlippincott/headfullofair/_posts/2018-11-03-kite-banners.md

  - url: ../assets/images/banner/P2370300-all.jpg
    image_path: ../assets/images/banner/P2370300-all_1.jpg
    title: "Which War?
 After I repaired the banner with tyvek triangles at each side.
 Original banner made with Jayne Meacham's help.
 Slogan represents ambivalence and confusion over a lifetime of expanding war.
-Photo Jayne Meacham.Photo Jayne Meacham."
+Photo Jayne Meacham."